preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 * **anatomical_wm_mask**: segmentation mask of the anatomical scan's white matter (.nii/.nii.gz)
 * **qap_head_mask**: a whole-skull binarized mask

-in the QAP head mask workflow, we also mask the background immediately in front of the scan participant's mouth - we do this to exclude breathing-induced noise from the calculation for the FBER QAP measure
+In the QAP head mask workflow, we also mask the background immediately in front of the scan participant's mouth.
+We do this to exclude breathing-induced noise from the calculation for the FBER QAP measure

 ### Functional Spatial measures workflow resources